Round-Top Backyard™ Chicken Coop

 Order by phone

-Summer is here and it's a great time to buy your new coop!
-Take advantage of these deals now and save.Current deals end 7/7/20 - See order form for extra package savings.
+Summer is here, and it’s a great time to buy your new coop!
+Take advantage of these deals now and save.Current deals end 8/3/21 – See order form for these special deals.

-Take $50 off a run-extension and save on shipping too...
+Take $50 off our XL Upgrade and save on shipping too...

-Choose our "Popular" or "Works" Packages on the order form and save an extra $50.
+Save an extra $50 today when you add an XL Upgrade to your coop!
 And as always, any accessories you buy at the time of coop purchase ship at no extra charge.

 The Gold-Standard in Urban Chicken Coops...

-We have thousands of satisfied customers all over the US and Canada and are confident our coop will be a big part of the joy you will get from your backyard flock and look great doing it year-after-year.
+Our original and wildly popular coop has succeeded because of a unique combination of good looks, practicality, quality, and easy assembly.
+There is no better way to keep your family supplied with several dozen eggs each week, freshly produced and delivered right to your backyard without ever going to the store.
+We have thousands of satisfied customers all over the US and Canada and are confident our coop will be a big part of the joy you will get from your backyard flock and look great doing it year after year.
 Handcrafted from 100% Real Cedar.
 Will last many years with or without painting.
-Simple pre-drilled holes, can be easily assembled in about two hours with only a drill and a hammer.
+10+ years of service life performance via cedar and heavy-duty galvanized hardware.
+Value: If you were to source your own materials, design, and build a like quality product, the cost and the time would make our price a better deal.
+Simple pre-drilled holes can be easily assembled in about two hours with only a cordless drill.
 Screw bits and everything else you need is in the box.
-Has 2 additional accessory ports for waterer(s) and/or feeder(s) Provides two adjustable roost bars for sleepy hard working hens.
-Your girls deserve a roost like they get in nature and will adjust to smaller breeds like Silkies.
-Heavy duty construction with a clever design allows coop to be moved around or taken apart and relocated.
+Has 2 additional accessory ports for waterer(s) and/or feeder(s).
+Modular design allows coop to be added to overtime.
+Provides two adjustable roost bars for sleepy hard-working hens.
+Your girls deserve a roost as they get in nature.
+Heavy-duty construction with a clever design allows coop to be moved around or taken apart and relocated.
+Can be picked up and moved if needed with 2-3 people.
 Our Roost-over-Run™ design is ergonomically friendly.
 Requires little or no stooping or bending over to manage your hens.
+Stands below a normal 6-foot fence.
 Updraft ventilated roost.
 Assures the respiratory health and safety of your hens in hot or cold climates.
 No stinky poop trays.
 Available integrated EZ-Fill Feeder and EZ-Fill Waterer.
 Feed and water your flock standing up outside the coop!
-No cleaning of stinky waterers or messy feeders, doesn’t take up valuable run space.
-Six chickens if kept penned full-time with no free ranging or up to 10 average sized hens where periodic free ranging is feasible or with our Run Extension.
-Built with all galvanized metal hardware and all weather advanced joinery methods.
-Rugged long lasting tangible quality.
-Made with heavy duty 16-gauge galvanized predator proof welded wire.
+No cleaning of stinky waterers or messy feeders doesn't take up valuable run space.
+No-Poop 4+ day supply waterer that can be freeze protected.
+No-Poop 4+ day supply feeder.
+Six chickens if kept penned full-time with no free-ranging or up to 10 average-sized hens where periodic free-ranging is feasible or with our Run Extension.
+Built with all galvanized metal hardware and all-weather advanced joinery methods.
+Rugged long-lasting tangible quality.
+Made with heavy-duty 16-gauge galvanized predator-proof welded wire.
 No chicken wire, no hardware cloth.
 As safe of a coop there is.

 - What to Expect